 Five years ago, a masked killer brutally murdered a group of friends.
 Since then, Camryn, the lone survivor, has struggled to reclaim her shattered life.
 Wrecked with survivor’s guilt and paranoia, can Camryn ever have a normal life again or is she destined to be alone?
 Part slasher movie and part character study, LAST GIRL STANDING is a grounded and intimate look at what happens to the survivors of horror movies.

-Rachel Moody has been a producer with Blue Goggles Films since 2007.
-During her time with Blue Goggles Films, she has learned the ins and outs of project management on zero- to low-budget projects, most recently on the on ultra-low budget feature film Last Girl Standing (currently in post-production).
-Rachel has worn many hats including, but not limited to, budgeting, scheduling, managing cast and crew.
-Rachel has been involved with De-Pixelated, BIT Parts and Epilogue.
+Rachel Moody has been a producer with Blue Goggles Films since 2008.
+During her time with Blue Goggles Films, she has learned the ins and outs of producing zero- to low-budget projects, most recently on the on ultra-low budget feature film Last Girl Standing (currently in post-production).
+Rachel has worn many hats including, but not limited to, budgeting, scheduling, managing cast and crew and even catering.